 Bargaining News 2024-2025

 On January 29th, AFSCME 189 reached a tentative agreement with the City of Portland, avoiding a strike.
+95% of voting AFSCME 189 members voted yes to confirm that agreement with 80% of members voting.
+As soon as City Council votes to approve it, the agreement becomes the Collective Bargaining Agreement for AFSCME 189.
 AFSCME's bargaining was guided by the values and goals articulated in our Bargaining Platform, which is based on responses to a survey that was conducted before bargaining began.

 ACTION!
 ACTION!
 ACTION!